 and a half times more than in England, it turns out that the Northern Irish are being medicated to address anxiety and

 depression more often than in almost any other region in the world.

 Journalists have been quick to make knee-jerk observations about use by patients who are too young to be directly affected by the Troubles.
 "The disparity is so huge that it warrants closer examination," said Steven McCaffrey of The Detail.

 The insinuation in both The Irish Times and the BBC is that the Health Service in Northern Ireland is over-prescribing.

-Those issues notwithstanding, I see some good reasons antidepressant use may be up that have nothing to do with patients opting out of other therapies for mental ill health.
+Those issues notwithstanding, I see some good reasons antidepressant use may be up that have nothing to do with patients opting out of other therapies in the quest for mental and emotional wellbeing.
 There may simply be more people seeking help.
 Why?
 Well, here's my take:

 - An acknowledgment of the psychological costs of dealing with the conflict and post 'extreme-life' funk